abordino/portfolio-website/content/publication/BilinearTensor/index.md

 ---
-title: 'Direct and efficient estimation of bilinear forms in staggered tensor panels'
+title: 'Estimation of Linear Functionals in Multilayer Panels under Staggered Adoption'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here